sofiakali/frontend-cookbook/pages/implementation/DeepLinks.md

 * `assetlinks.json` for Android

 which you should put, according to [the standard](https://en.wikipedia.org/wiki/List_of_/.well-known/_services_offered_by_webservers), to the `/.well-known/` folder at your website.
-Content of the files is up to iOS, Android developers.
+Content of the files is up to iOS, Android developers, but you can view their [examples at the end of this recipe](#app-files-examples)

 ```jsx